 Arkansas Total Care conducts practitioner/provider recredentialing at least every 36 months from the date of the initial credentialing decision or most recent recredentialing decision.
-As of January 1, 2023, recredentialing for HCBS providers occurs every 36 months in accordance with state requirements.
 The purpose of this process is to identify any changes in the practitioner or provider's licensure, sanctions, certification, competence, or health status that may affect the practitioner or provider's ability to perform services under the contract.
 This process includes all practitioners, facilities, and ancillary providers previously credentialed and currently participating in the network.